 Managing multiple projects with a limited pool of resources can be a lively ride.
 No sooner have you got the skills demand in balance with your capacity than a change arises, causing unexpected bottlenecks or periods of staff under use.
-Change is endemic across engineering projects, as new projects arrive unexpectedly or scope changes impact current ones, or progress on individual projects does not go according to plan.
+Change is endemic across engineering projects, as new projects arrive unexpectedly, scope changes impact current ones, or progress on individual projects does not go according to plan.

 Striking the right balance is far from simple.
-There must be some spare capacity to respond to the unexpected and ensure that project milestones will be met, but having too many staff ‘just in case’ will erode utilisation levels and operational profitability.
-A recent member survey by the Association of Consulting Engineers provides the evidence.
-They concluded that a mere 2 percent increase in the utilisation of billable project staff would improve their member’s profits by around 30%.
+There must be some spare capacity to ensure that key project milestones will be met, but having too many staff ‘just in case’ will erode utilisation levels and operational profitability.
+A recent member survey by the UK Association of Consulting Engineers concluded that a mere 2 percent increase in the utilisation of billable project staff would improve their member’s profits by around 30%.
 That’s quite a financial reward for a relatively modest increase.

 There are two aspects to effective engineering resource management.

 If skills demand is to be kept in balance with the organisation’s capacity, project managers must routinely measure performance on their projects and update work estimates as deviations arise.
 Earned value techniques should be applied to ensure that such updates are objective and consistent across all projects.
 This will provide the necessary confidence when viewing the resourcing impact across the project workload.

 As new bottlenecks or periods of underuse are predicted, ‘What If…’ scenarios can be used to re-balance the workload, ensuring that high levels of utilisation are maintained.
 Combinations of potential projects that are likely to be awarded can them be layered on top so that their resourcing impact is immediately visible, and recruitment or contractor hiring requirements can be predicted.

 Forward Loading report highlights Departments that have resource bottlenecks and under utilisation.
 Clicking on a Department link drills down through teams or regions, to locate bottlenecks in every corner of the organisation.